eslam3kl/3klCon/README.md

 ----------------------------------------
 ## Notes
 [+] If you face any problem in the running process, check that:

     1. You logged in as ROOT user not normal user
-    2. Check that this path is exist >  /root/go/bin/ is exist
+    2. Check that you installed the GO language and this path is exist /root/go/bin

 [+] It will take almost 3 ~ 4 hours running so be _Patient_ or use VPS and sleep while running :)